PostHog/docs/docs/deployment.md

 Heroku is the quickest way to get a production PostHog environment up-and-running.

 We recommend getting at the very least a `hobby-dev` Postgres and Dyno for low volumes of events.
-If you run on the 'free' tier there will be a big lag if you're site hasn't been visited for a while.
+If you run on the 'free' tier it will work, but there will be a big lag each time you visit the app if your site hasn't been visited for a while.

 [Click here](/upgrading-PostHog) for instructions on upgrading PostHog on Heroku to the latest version.